Why Business R&D Has Been Faltering

 R&D in other industries, including Construction, Environment, and Agricultural production, is relatively small while Defence R&D has not taken on the significance it has in the US and many other countries.

-Without the rapid growth in Health R&D, where CSL is a large player (pictured), the situation would be even grimmer.
+Without the rapid growth in Health R&D, where CSL is a large player the situation would be even grimmer.

 Beyond the data: the imbalance in Australia’s industrial structure